mikehobi/notes/react-native-animated.md

 ```
 In this case, we are putting `animatedStyle` in `state` to ensure that our component re-renders with our new interpolation that uses the `height` measurement.

 One thing to note here is that `onLayout` could fire multiple times.
-In that case we should store the initial `height` measurement and compare it against the new `height` measurment on any subsequence layout call:
+In that case we should store the initial `height` measurement and compare it against the new `height` measurement on any subsequent layout call:

 ```jsx
 class HidingNavBar extends React.Component {